mozilla/ActiveData/docs/jx_expressions.md

 ###`eq` Operator###

-The equality operator is most used, and has the most complex range of parameters.
+The equality operator is most used, and has a range of parameters.
 We will use the `eq` operator to demonstrate the format for the rest of this document.

 `eq` returns a Boolean, and has two major forms: